 Current location: Plymouth

-“I would strongly advocate Plymouth University to any prospective undergraduate as an institution that will give you far more than an education: it will give you an experience you will never forget.”
+“I would strongly advocate University of Plymouth to any prospective undergraduate as an institution that will give you far more than an education: it will give you an experience you will never forget.”

 Tell us about your career path since graduation.

 Since graduating in 2006, I have worked towards achieving my teaching and assessment qualifications and have (over time) managed to amalgamate my passion for sport with my experiences from the education sector.
 I now work for Skills Group UK as the lead tutor on a range of qualifications.
 Supporting the next generation of aspiring teachers is something I find highly rewarding and it is great to be able to pass on my coaching knowledge and experience to others.

 Absolutely.
 I initially went into a sports-based role (which has always been where my heart is) but after returning to the UK from working overseas as a Principal Football Coach, I was successful in securing the post of Prince's Trust Training Officer at City College Plymouth.
 This role was more education-based, working with sixteen to twenty-four year olds, some of whom had significant barriers including substance misuse, mental health, and behavioural difficulties.
 I now also run my own first aid training and sports coaching business via Plymouth and Cornwall Training.
 I have recently also taken on the role of QTLS Reviewer with the Education and Training Foundation (Society for Education and Training), supporting the conferral of QTLS to qualified teachers working across the Further Education sector.